Founder Stories

 What tools and apps do you use to run your store?

-There isn’t one tool that does it all unfortunately but when it comes to tech stack we’re still quite simple because we’re small and only have 2 SKU’s at the moment.
+There isn’t one tool that does it all unfortunately, but when it comes to tech stack we’re still quite simple.
+This is because we’re still a small company and only have 2 SKU’s at the moment.

 We fell in love with Judge.me for reviews after seeing Brittney Saunders from Fayt the Label post about it.
 We recently discovered Lifetimely by AMP and it’s been incredible seeing the data it gives us.
 Klaviyo for email marketing is a non-negotiable.
-We find it more user friendly against it’s competitors to the point where you won’t even need a graphic designer to do your email marketing during the early stages where you have to operate lean and do it all yourself.
+It's so user-friendly compared to competitors that you can easily handle your own email marketing – even without design experience.

 #1 piece of advice you have for anyone who wants to launch their own online store?

 Make sure your solving a real problem.
-The market is far too saturated to launch something for the sake of money especially because you don’t see the money for a very long time.
-There is so much sacrifice and hard work involved that you have to be willing and excited to actually do it all.
-Often times people see all the highlights of business and because no one talks about the risks involved and the rejections it automatically gets other people excited so, I think it’s important to be transparent that the work involved isn’t for everyone.
-It takes discipline, determination and the hunger to want to solve a problem you’re truly passionate about.
+The market is too saturated to launch something for the sake of money, especially because you don’t see the money for a very long time.
+There is so much sacrifice and hard work involved that you have to be willing and excited to do it all.

-Understand the problem you are solving, your target audience and the market you’ll be playing in.
-By investing time and effort in thoroughly understanding all this, you increase the likelihood of creating a successful business that resonates with your audience and stands out in a competitive and saturated landscape.
+Understanding your target audience, the problem you're solving, and the market you'll operate in is crucial.
+By investing time and effort into these areas, you increase your chances of building a successful business that stands out in a competitive market.

 What are the easiest and the hardest parts of this business for you?

-I’d have to say the easiest part of business is the creative side of things and this is purely because creative is fun.
-Throughout this journey I realized it’s easy to bring a brand to market, but hard to keep it there and this goes with everything in life.
+I’d have to say the easiest part of business is the creative side of things - because it is fun!
+Throughout this journey I realized it’s easy to bring a brand to market, but hard to keep it there.
+This goes with everything in life.
 We can easily buy cars, but we have to maintain them.
-Service A and B cost a fortunate.

 Our biggest challenge is being bootstrapped.
-We’re not funded by a global VC firm and don’t have the same power they do to pump marketing budgets across the board.
-This means we have to operate lean and every decision we make affects our cashflow so we have to be smart and strategic about every dollar spent during these early stages.
+We’re not funded by a global VC firm.
+This means we operate lean, with every decision impacting our cash flow.
+We must be strategic and efficient with every dollar spent in these early stages.

 If somebody could solve one problem with scaling an online shop, what would that be?

-This is a hard one because so many come to mind from supply chain, automation, to funding but it would have to be optimizing funding and cash flow.
-Funding is the lifeblood of any business.
-With improved funding options and cash flow management, businesses can invest in inventory, marketing, technology, and other crucial aspects, facilitating smoother expansion and sustained success.
+This is a hard one because so many come to mind.
+From supply chain, automation, to funding, but it would have to be optimizing funding and cash flow.
+Funding is the lifeblood of any business, enabling investments in inventory, marketing, technology, and growth initiatives.
+Improved funding options and effective cash flow management empower businesses to expand smoothly and sustain success.

 If you look down the road three, four, five years down the road and anticipate the new “normal” – the new things stores are going to have to be doing to compete effectively, what is at the top of that list?

-I think keeping Customer Acquisition Cost low and driving a higher Average Order Value will always be at the top of the list for every business especially with the competition becoming more intense with each passing year.
-I think the most important focus will be on customer retention moving forward.
-Retaining existing customers will be just as important as acquiring new ones, if not, more important.
-Customer loyalty goes a long way and with consumers being more selective than ever with where they shop I think it’s important to implement great loyalty programs.
-People don’t just come back to a good product, they return for the experience as well and some for a greater purpose and they’re happy to support it.
+I think maintaining Customer Acquisition Cost (CAC) low, while increasing Average Order Value (AOV) remains a top priority for every business, now more than ever.
+I think the most important focus will be on customer retention, moving forward.
+Retaining existing customers will be just as important as acquiring new ones - if not, more important.
+Customer loyalty goes a long way, especially as consumers are more selective with where they shop.
+I think it’s important to implement great loyalty programs.
+People don’t just come back to a good product.
+They return based on positive experiences and a sense of purpose they can connect with.

 What are some of the top metrics eCommerce merchants should be tracking and how have you leveraged analytics as part of your strategy?

 So many to consider here but a top few would have to be the Average Order Value, Customer Acquisition Cost, Customer Lifetime Value, Cart Abandonment Rate and your ROI on ad spend and marketing campaigns.
-Leveraging the right analytics will help you make better and more informed decisions across the business as a whole.
+Leveraging the right analytics will help you make better and more informed decisions.
 The data can help you identify a trend, a best selling product, and just enhance the overall business and consumer experience.

 Looking for high performance haircare products for yourself or as a gift?
 Shop SISTERWOULD today.